British Steel on Verge of Full Nationalisation as Government Deadline Looms

 Key Developments

-Ministers have recently designated the steel industry as vital to national security, which could provide a legal basis for full nationalisation.
+Ministers have recently designated the steel industry as vital to national security, which provides a legal basis for full nationalisation.
 The government has also announced plans to double tariffs on imported steel and cut import quotas, particularly targeting cheap Chinese imports, to protect the domestic industry.
+UK Steel, the trade body, strongly supports nationalisation, emphasising the importance of maintaining domestic steel production for economic growth, national security, and resilience.
+The government aims to increase the proportion of steel used in the UK that is domestically produced from 30% to 50%.

 Why It Matters